 a.
 Final Expense Insurance with COPD is possible at an affordable monthly rate.

 b.
-For those currently getting treatment, several insurance carriers will accept your application with no waiting period needed.
+For those currently receiving treatment, a few specific insurance carriers will accept your application with no waiting period enforced.

 c.
 Working with an independent agency will provide you with the most options for low-cost, immediate coverage.
-It is especially important when dealing with medical conditions deemed high-risk by burial insurance carriers.
+This is especially important when dealing with medical conditions considered high-risk by burial insurance carriers.

 Give Willamette Life a call at 844-576-0019